LucasRodriguez/zeroid/README.md

 ⚠️ Note: The purpose of this protocol is not to provide a definition of identity or how to validate them.
 The intents is to facilitate the distribution issuance and verification of the identities in a completely private and sovereign manner.

-⚠️ Note: The purpose of this protocol is not to provide a definition of identity or how to validate them.
-The intents is to facilitate the distribution issuance and verification of the identities in a completely private and sovereign manner.

 As per the W3C DID standard the table below identifies the impact of benefits of decentralised identities:
 | Goal | Description |
 |---|---|